learningequality/content-automation-scripts/README.md

 TODOs
 -----
-  - Figure out if KOLIBRI_LANGUAGE is necessary for cmd line or a Facility setting.
   - Start using an inventory.json to store the info from gcp.inventory
     - Automatically read when fab runs
     - Automatically append to when new demoservers created
     - Automatically remove when demoserver deleted
-  - Make sure swap space persists after reboot (see TODO in install_base)